810 Bowling logo

 What Is 810 Bowling?

-810 Bowling is a franchise that offers bowling, gaming, entertainment, and bar services.
-It operates from a brick-and-mortar real property space ("Site").
-The business serves a mix of individual consumers-including young adults, families, and middle-age adults-and groups, teams, and corporate event clients.
-The core service bundle is providing on-site bowling, gaming, entertainment, and bar services under the 810 brand.
+810 Bowling is a franchise in the Entertainment & Recreation category that offers bowling, gaming, entertainment, and bar services delivered from a dedicated real property site.
+The operational model is brick-and-mortar, with franchisees operating from a physical "Site."
+It serves a mix of individual consumers (young adults, families, middle-age adults) and groups, team and corporate events (B2C and B2B), and the core service bundle centers on on-site bowling, gaming, entertainment, and bar offerings.

 810 Bowling Franchise: Pros and Cons